matthew-brett/dipy-jupyterhub/notes.md

 this document, explaining how the scripts work.

 * Create a new GCE *project* to house the cluster and other resources.
-The default one I used here is the project `nipraxis-jupyterhub`.
+The default one I used here is the project `dipy-jupyterhub`.
 * Use GCE to reserve an IP for your cluster to host at; see the "Static IP" section below.
 * Configure your DNS to point some domain to the IP above, using an "A" record.